 Eventually, the IoT will even generate Big Data when the consumer opens the bottle.
 Home devices can already control lighting, heating, appliances and home security and their usage are growing fast.
 Even opening the bottle could, one day, send anonymised consumption data to the Blockchain for the retailer and the producer.
 We all know how valuable this Big Data is for marketing, loyalty and advertising campaigns, increasing the likelihood of targeted sales.

-The volume of data generated could be huge.
+The volume of data generated is huge.
 Storing it all directly on the Blockchain would slow it down needlessly.
 Hence there are various methods under development to store associated data securely with cryptographic links to the Blockchain records.

 Meanwhile, back in the real world

-The Blockchain isn’t just a clever concept anymore.
+Now the Blockchain is more than just a clever idea.
 Over this year, real examples have appeared on Blockchains such as Hyperledger, Everledger and Ethereum.

 This slide shows eight developing examples around the world.
 Further cases also exist that are still under the radar.